Easy DIY Harvest Apron Sewing Tutorial

 First, cut your fabric to 32 inches wide by 41 inches long.
 If you are using an old curtain of some kind, try to utilize the hems so you don’t have to sew them later.

-Hem both of the length sides, by folding in each side a quarter inch, then another quarter inch.
+Hem both of the length (long) sides by folding in each raw edge a 1/4 inch, and then another 1/4 inch.
 Pin and sew.

-Next, cut a length of fabric about three inches wide.
+Next, cut a length of fabric about 3 inches wide.
 This will be your top waist tie, so length again will vary.
-I did mine about 50 inches long so I’d have plenty extra.
-Fold each side in 1/2 inch, then sandwich it onto itself.
+I made my apron ties about 50 inches long so I’d have plenty of extra.
+Fold each side in 1/2 inch, and then sandwich it onto itself.
 Hem this down.
+(If you’d prefer, you could also use a pretty, durable ribbon for your top waist tie.)

 Bottom of the DIY Harvest Apron